 Before you can use Explore, you must activate it.

-To activate Explore, you must be using Zendesk Support Professional, or Enterprise, have Administrator rights to your Support instance, and use a supported web browser.
+To activate Explore, you must have an Admin role in your Support instance and use a supported web browser.

 When you first start Explore, it prepares your Zendesk data for reporting.
 Depending on the amount of information and tickets you have, this could take from a few minutes to a few hours.
 You can select an option to have Explore inform you when it's ready for use.
 For more information, see Activate Explore.

 This section introduces you to some of the main concepts you'll need to learn to get the best from Explore.
 To use most of the features and capabilities in this section, you'll need Explore Professional or Enterprise.